RomanHornung/PPerfEstComplex/README.txt

-- PPerfEstComplex' contains the following subfolders: 'clustdata': This subfolder contains the code to reproduce and evaluate the clustered data simulation study; 'concdrift': This subfolder contains the code to reproduce and evaluate the concept drift simulation study; 'hierpr': This subfolder contains the code to reproduce and evaluate the simulation study on hierarchically structured outcomes; 'nsrs': This subfolder contains the code to reproduce and evaluate the unequal sampling probabilities simulation study; 'spatial': This subfolder contains the code and data (shapefiles of Bavaria in the subfolder 'data') to reproduce Figure 3.
+- PPerfEstComplex' contains the following subfolders: 'clustdata': This subfolder contains the code to reproduce and evaluate the clustered data simulation study; 'concdrift': This subfolder contains the code to reproduce and evaluate the concept drift simulation study and real data analysis;
+  'hierpr': This subfolder contains the code to reproduce and evaluate the simulation study on hierarchically structured outcomes; 'nsrs': This subfolder contains the code to reproduce and evaluate the unequal sampling probabilities simulation study; 'spatial': This subfolder contains the code and data (shapefiles of Bavaria in the subfolder 'data') to reproduce Figure 3.
 The raw and final results (in the form of figures) are also included.